Epilepsy: Prognosis

-Epilepsy is generally considered a chronic neurological condition, but its long-term course can vary widely depending on factors such as seizure type, underlying cause, and response to treatment.
+Epilepsy is generally considered a chronic neurological condition.
+Its long-term course can vary widely depending on factors such as seizure type, underlying cause, and response to treatment.
 Although epilepsy is not typically "cured," in many cases it may be considered resolved.
 According to the ILAE, epilepsy is considered to be resolved in individuals who have been seizure-free for at least 10 years, with no antiseizure medications for the last 5 of those years.

 Approximately 60–70% of individuals with epilepsy achieve good seizure control with appropriate antiseizure medications, and many can maintain long-term remission.
-However, outcomes vary significantly by epilepsy type and etiology.
+Outcomes vary by epilepsy type and etiology.
 Early treatment response is one of the strongest predictors of long-term outcome, with poor early control correlating with lower chances of remission.
-Several factors — such as structural brain abnormalities, comorbid developmental disorders, or a high frequency of seizures at onset — have been associated with worse outcomes, although findings are not always consistent.
+Several factors, such as structural brain abnormalities, comorbid developmental disorders, and/or a high frequency of seizures at onset, have been associated with worse outcomes, although findings are not always consistent.

 Epilepsy disproportionately affects low- and middle-income countries, where nearly 80% of the global epilepsy population resides.
-In these countries, to 75% of individuals with epilepsy do not receive the treatment they need.
+In these countries, up to 75% of individuals with epilepsy do not receive the treatment they need.
 Untreated epilepsy is associated with elevated risk of injury, psychiatric comorbidities, and early death, including sudden unexpected death in epilepsy (SUDEP).

 Cognition

 Cognitive impairment frequently accompanies epilepsy, although it is difficult to determine to what extant it is caused by the epilepsy itself.
 This is because observed cognitive decline could be a result of the cause of the epilepsy (e.g. epilepsy caused by mesial temporal sclerosis), or be secondary to the epilepsy (e.g. brain damage from falling due to a seizure, or impairment from pharmacological or surgical treatment of the epilepsy).

 In the majority of people who achieve seizure control, there is no associated progressive cognitive decline.
-However, severe intractable epilepsy does cause negative cognitive effects.
+However, severe intractable epilepsy is associated with negative cognitive effects.
 Due to its variability, it is unclear whether any given case of epilepsy will lead to cognitive decline, but a few points are noted: